-After using products under the Wella logo, the hair will flow, falling in silky and strong strands.
+After using products under the Wella logo, the hair will flow, falling into silky, strong strands.
 The emblem conveys the beauty of the result and invites you to try the effectiveness of care and styling from a cosmetic brand.

 Meaning and History

-In the first years, the company was engaged in nets production for breathable wigs and then retrained for hair curling accessories.
-It was then that it received its current name, derived from the phrase “Dauer wella pparat,” which is translated from German as “device for a permanent wave.”
-In the post-war years, balms, conditioners, and shampoos for hairdressing salons appeared in the range.
+In the early years, the company produced breathable wigs and later retrained in hair-curling accessories.
+It was then that it received its current name, derived from the German phrase “Dauer wella pparat,” which translates as “device for a permanent wave.”
+In the post-war years, balms, conditioners, and shampoos for hairdressing salons were added to the range.
 A logo redesign accompanied each stage.
 In the modern version, there are three of them.

 What is Wella?

 Wella is a hair care cosmetics brand offering everything from hair dye to styling products.
-It was founded by Franz Ströher in 1880 in Germany, but its current headquarters is located in Geneva, Switzerland.
+It was founded by Franz Ströher in Germany in 1880, but its current headquarters is in Geneva, Switzerland.
 In 2020, the company was acquired by the American corporation KKR, which holds a majority stake.
 Coty Inc. is a minority owner.

 1971 – 1991

-The emblem features a profile picture of a woman’s head with wavy hair that flutters in the wind.
+The emblem features a profile photo of a woman’s head with wavy hair fluttering in the wind.
 Below is the brand name.

 1991 – 2009